nkleinbo/loreta/README.md

 ```

-In addition, you need some additional tools like BLAST etc. If you are a researcher in Germany, you can apply for a SimpleVM project in the de.NBI cloud, there is a "Nanopore Workbench" image, which contains all necessary tools to run the script.
+Some additional tools are required.
+If you are a researcher in Germany, you can apply for a SimpleVM project in the de.NBI cloud, there is a "Nanopore Workbench" image, which contains all necessary tools to run the script.

 Otherwise you will need to install the following::

 * [Python](https://www.python.org/) 3.7 or later